-- The Borrower(s) must sign the Fix Up Loan Note as the Borrower(s). - If the Borrower's spouse or any other resident of the household with an ownership interest is included in qualifying for the loan, those person(s) must sign the Fix Up Loan Note as a Co-Borrower(s).
+- The Borrower(s) must sign the Fix Up Loan Note as the Borrower(s). - If the Borrower's spouse or any other resident of the household with an ownership interest is included in qualifying for the loan, they must sign the Fix Up Loan Note as Co-Borrower(s).